Onelinerhub/onelinerhub/ufw/how-to-install-ufw-in-ubuntu.md

-# How to install ufw in Ubuntu
+# How to install ufw in Ubuntu UBUNTU_VERSION

 ```ufw
 sudo apt install ufw